How to Become a Receptionist

 What Does a Receptionist Do?

-A receptionist job involves sitting at the front desk of an organisation and greeting visitors.
+Each receptionist position is unique to the company.
 The specific responsibilities of a receptionist will, however, depend upon the particular place of work.
 For example, working as a dental receptionist or medical receptionist will require you to perform administrative tasks such as gathering patients’ medical records, whereas if you work as a beauty salon receptionist, you will be responsible for scheduling appointments.

 Typical Duties for a Receptionist